Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

 To better understand the status and quality of existing privacy policies, we need a large-scale privacy policy dataset.
 However, existing datasets suffer from various problems.

 \textbf{The differences between datasets for previous research and our research goals.} Existing datasets are either not focused on mobile apps, biased, small, or outdated.
 First, some prior research focuses on privacy policies across all platforms, including websites and mobile apps \cite{amos2021privacy, EASE_2020, CMU_2017}, while we only target mobile apps.
 Since they did not include metadata (e.g., platforms) of the collected policies, we cannot filter them out from other platforms.
-Second, some research only focus on apps of certain groups and their collected datasets are not representative enough for apps in the market.
+Second, some research only focuses on apps of certain groups, and their collected datasets are not representative enough for apps in the market.
 For example, one study~\cite{USENIX_2022_GEODIFF} manually collected 5,684 ``globally popular apps.''
-This selection criterion leads to two critical problems: a) The top overall popular apps appear in a limited set of categories, such as \textit{Social} and \textit{Finance}, which can drive out apps from less popular categories such as \textit{Parenting} or \textit{Libraries \& Demo}. b) These globally popular apps do not distribute evenly across various app categories, which may cause potential biased and unrepresentative findings.
+This selection criterion leads to two critical problems: a) The top overall popular apps appear in a limited set of categories, such as \textit{Social} and \textit{Finance}, which can drive out apps from less popular categories such as \textit{Parenting} or \textit{Libraries \& Demo}. b) These globally popular apps do not distribute evenly across various app categories, which may cause potential bias and unrepresentative findings.
 Third, some existing datasets are small and can contain potential bias.
 For example, APP-350~\cite{PETS_2019} only analysed 350 privacy policies, and another study~\cite{liu2021have} conducted fine-grained analysis on only 304 privacy policies.
 Finally, due to the rapid iteration of apps, apps' privacy policies, and APPGs, some prior datasets can quickly become outdated.

-As a summary, to make our findings comprehensive, generalizable, and up-to-date, we need to collect the latest large-scale dataset that can assemble apps of different popularity and from various app categories.
+In summary, to make our findings comprehensive, generalizable, and up-to-date, we needed to collect a current large-scale dataset that can assemble apps of different popularity and from various app categories.